litografiaUCC/client-service/README.md

 3. Run the Spring Boot Application

     `./mvnw spring-boot:run`

+   > **Note:** Before running the service, ensure you have a MySQL database set up.
+You can create a new database using your preferred MySQL management tool or by running appropriate SQL commands.
+Don't forget to edit the application properties with the datasource configuration according to your MySQL setup.

-4. Access the API
+5. Access the API

 Once the service is up and running, you can access the API via <http://localhost:8080/>.
-To see the complete documentation with swagger, you can access via <http://localhost:8080/swagger-ui/index.htm>
+To see the complete documentation with swagger, you can access via <http://localhost:8080/swagger-ui/index.html>

+>

 ## Endpoints